clayton-halim/cs246e-notes/Notes/problem_9.md

 `v.at(2)` still wrong - what should happen?
 - Return any `int`, looks like non-error
 - Returning a non-`int`, not type correct
 - Crash the program - can we do better?
-Don't return. don't crash
+Don't return.
+Don't crash

 **Solution:** raise an `exception`